jacobcolyvan/mix-master/README.md

 * Can be used as a companion app for dj software, to help you make better transitions between tracks.
 * Can can be used to help find samples for production, given that you know what tempo/key you want to work in.
 * Can be used as a companion site for getting quick key data, to aid jamming with whatever album/playlist you want (because knowing what key you're in is goes a long way).
+* Can be used to find similar tracks by using Spotifys' song radio / get track recommendations API endpoint; see <a href="https://developer.spotify.com/documentation/web-api/reference/#endpoint-get-recommendations">here</a> for more info.
 <br>

 <ins>Note:</ins> that all data comes from Spotify, and will only be as accurate as Spotify's analysis alogorithms'. \